OpenBMB/ToolBench/toolbench/tooleval/README.md

     ... // more answers for the give query in the testdata ]
 ```
+Note that the order of answers should be same as the reference answers.

 3. Run the evaluation script to get result: